napudumaran/Learning-Documentation-and-Projects/notes/Windows-to-POP_OS.md

 - `flatpak` applications use a different naming convention compared to apt installs, and they also follow different directory paths when installed.
 I’ve written a short explanation of how Flatpak names its apps and where they get installed. → [Deeper Breakdown](/notes/expanded/Flatpak_Naming_&_Location.md)
 - Shift + Ctrl + U (Unicode) lets me do things like insert arrows `→(u2192)`, em dashes `—(u2014)`, bullet points `•(u2022)` and more for typographic styling and readability on Github, webpages, and Linux OSs.
 - How torrents differ from HTML downloads → [Deeper Breakdown coming Soon]
+- Using the terminal to manage my Razer headphones and Steelseries desktop speakers — [Deeper Breakdown coming Soon]